-THE PHYSICAL SETTING/PHYSICS (Regents) (Grade 11 or 12) (4410)
+THE PHYSICAL SETTING/PHYSICS (Regents) (4410)

 This course is geared to produce a genuine understanding of the physical laws fundamental to all sciences.
 An emphasis is placed on problem solving techniques that are applicable to any field of study.

 Because the course is geared toward conceptual understanding, rather than mathematical skills, it is suitable for students with a wide range of abilities.
 The topics covered are Mechanics, Heat, Wave, Optics and Atomic and Nuclear Physics.